-Dijana Ihas is an Associate Professor of Music Education at Pacific University in Forest Grove, OR, where she teaches undergraduate and graduate courses in music education as well as directs/conducts Pacific Philharmonic Orchestra.
+Dijana Ihas is an Associate Professor of Music Education at Pacific University in Forest Grove, OR, where she teaches undergraduate in music education as well as directs/conducts Pacific Philharmonic Orchestra.
 She also serves as an applied viola instructor and supervises student-teachers.
-Dr. Ihas is a Founding Director and Master Teacher of the Pacific University String Project, the first program of its kind in the state of Oregon.
+Dr. Ihas is a Founding Director and Master Teacher of the Pacific University String Project, an after-school community program that provides affordable, high quality string education to community student while at the same time providing undergraduate students to practice their teaching skills under the supervision of music faculty.
+The Pacific University String Project is the first program of its kind in the state of Oregon and was awarded the 2018 ASTA National String Project Award.

 While living in her native Bosnia and Herzegovina, Dr. Ihas was employed as a professional viola with Sarajevo’s four professional orchestras.
 She was also the viola player of the Sarajevo String Quartet, a professional group, who for its unprecedented efforts in preservation of human dignity during the Bosnian War (1992-1995), captured the close attention of media at international level and who received the most prestigious honor by the Bosnian government.